COVID - 19 Updates

 Course duration

-• Domestic students have up to 52 weeks to complete the program via e-learning, as assisted self-paced learning.
+• Domestic students have up to 18 months to complete the program via e-learning, as assisted self-paced learning.
 Domestic students work to a set amount of study hours per week and do not observe the traditional academic structure of set terms or observance of term breaks and holidays.

 Additional Requirements